-With his family’s background in homebuilding, Braden always knew he wanted to be involved in the industry one way or another – and Braden was right.
-In November 2016, Braden joined the Mattamy family as a Staff Accountant.
+With his family’s background in homebuilding, Braden always knew he wanted to be involved in the industry one way or another.
+In November 2016, Braden joined the Mattamy team as a Staff Accountant.
 While in this role, Braden began to grow a deeper interest in the land development and acquisition process.
 Knowing his analytical background and interest in land, his leaders helped him transition to the land team, where he has seen incredible career growth, being promoted from Land Analyst, to Land Acquisition Manager, and more recently, to Director of Land Acquisition.

 After arriving to the office, I start up my computer and dive right into my emails.
 Once I’ve caught up on anything urgent, I meet with my team to discuss any new developments from the previous day.
 We establish a checklist for the day and ensure that we are on schedule with any deliverables for acquisitions we have under contract.
-I then take some time to analyze new properties and familiarize myself with any nearby competitor communities, paying attention to sales pace (the average number of sales per month), pricing (how much each floor plan costs), development status (how many phases of development there are, when they opened and when the next phase is going to start), the number of homes left to sell in the community and the amenities the nearby community offers.
-If there are any increases in sales pace or pricing, I take special note of this as it could have a positive or negative implication on the underwriting for a new community we are researching or developing.
+I then take some time to analyze new properties and familiarize myself with any nearby competitor communities, paying attention to sales pace (the average number of sales per month), pricing (how much each floor plan costs), development status (how many phases of development there are, when they opened and when the next phase is going to start), the number of homes left to sell in the community and the amenities the nearby communities offer.
+If there are any increases in sales pace or pricing, I take special note of this as it could have a positive or negative implication on the underwriting for a new community we are developing.

-I’m taking a slurp of my second coffee and either continuing to work on the various land budgets or I’m touching base with external stakeholders on zoning, land use status or outstanding land permits for our next upcoming community.
+I’m taking a slurp of my second coffee and following up on communications with land sellers or I’m touching base with external stakeholders on zoning, land use status or outstanding land permits for our next up and coming community.

 Willingness to be a team player, self-motivation and determination.
 One of the great things about Mattamy’s culture is that leaders will give you the space you need to thrive in your own environment.
 Micro-management is not part of the culture here and you are expected to complete your responsibilities at the pace that works best for you.

-What does it really look like to work at Mattamy?
-Get to know some of our team members as they share their own Mattamy stories.
+What’s it really like to work at Mattamy?
+Hear from our team members as they share their own Mattamy stories.